microsoft/aerial_wildlife_detection/doc/deployment.md

 # Deploying AIde

+**WARNING: This site is work in progress and is missing some important parts.**

 The following instructions deploy AIde using the dedicated web server [NGINX](https://www.nginx.com/).
 This affects the following instances:
 * The _LabelUI_ module;